EyassMashaqi/Train-At-Trails/DEPLOYMENT.md

 3. **Disaster Recovery**: Document recovery procedures
 4. **Testing**: Regularly test backup restoration

-This deployment guide should provide a solid foundation for deploying your Train at Trails application to production with PostgreSQL.
+This deployment guide should provide a solid foundation for deploying your BVisionRY Lighthouse application to production with PostgreSQL.